Approved Rezoning in Bay Ridge, Brooklyn

-Our Rezoning project in Bay Ridge, Brooklyn was approved changing part of Ovington Ave from an R3X Zoning District to an R6A.
+One of our Rezoning projects in Bay Ridge, Brooklyn, was approved, changing part of Ovington Ave from an R3X Zoning District to an R6A Zoning District.
 R6A is a multifamily residential zoning district with much larger development potential than the previous R3X zone.
-This rezoning will allow for a much greater development of this property creating forty new apartments ten of which will be rent restricted affordable units.
+This rezoning will allow for much greater development of this property, creating forty new apartments, ten of which will be rent-restricted affordable units.

-In NYC, rezoning is the process of creating a zoning map amendment to change a property or area’s development rights, including its permitted use, height, bulk, and density.
-The process is overseen through the Uniform Land Use Review Procedure (ULURP), which involves the community boards, the borough president, the City Planning Commission, and the City Council.
+In NYC, rezoning is the process of amending a zoning map to change a property or area’s development rights, including permitted use, height, bulk, and density.
+The Uniform Land Use Review Procedure (ULURP) governs the rezoning process in NYC, which involves the community boards, the borough president, the City Planning Commission, and the City Council.

 I am Jorge Fontan, an architect in New York and the owner of Vinculum Architecture, a Manhattan-based architecture firm.
 At Vinculum, we provide comprehensive architectural services tailored for property development.
-We work on a wide range of project types, from initial building design and planning to successfully navigating complex regulatory challenges, including specialized expertise in the intricate process of rezoning properties in New York City.
-We leverage our deep understanding of local zoning resolutions and city agency procedures to maximize the potential of our clients’ properties.
+We work on a wide range of project types, from initial concept and planning to complete building designs and successfully navigating complex regulatory challenges, including specialized expertise in the intricate rezoning process in New York City.
+We leverage our deep understanding of the zoning resolution and city agency procedures to maximize the potential of our clients’ properties.

 Rezoning Approved in Bay Ridge Brooklyn

-We are pleased to announce the successful approval of our rezoning project at Ovington Avenue in Brooklyn, New York.
-The New York City Council granted the approval on November 12, 2025.
+We are pleased to announce the successful rezoning approval for our project at Ovington Avenue in Brooklyn, New York.
+The New York City Council approved this rezoning on November 12, 2025.

 Our client’s property was previously restricted by an R3X zoning designation, which permitted only single- or two-family homes.
 Following a thorough neighborhood analysis, our architecture team determined that this zoning was inadequate for the community’s housing needs and inconsistent with the surrounding built environment.
 We advocated for an R6A designation—a mid-density residential zoning district—which we found to be a more appropriate use for the area.